 “I know it sounds impossible right now but you give it a try tonight and I guarantee you’ll enjoy yourself and by the end of the night, you will be glad you learned how to dance.”
 Give it a go?” asked Darby.

 Darby bought a beautiful top hat lined with the smoothest royal blue silk while Twig waited with his Mom’s parcel.

 That evening as the music started to play in the ballroom and all insects were assembled, Darby turned to Twig.
 “One last piece of advise?”

-“Don’t expect to be perfect and if your legs do get tangled up, Laugh it off.
+“Don’t expect to be perfect.
+If your legs do get tangled up, laugh it off.
 Remember, tonight is meant to be fun.”

 With that, Darby lifted his splendid Top Hat and set it on Twig’s head.
 Darby had only bought the hat to bolster Twig’s confidence.
 It was not too long ago when he was in Twig’s shoes.

 “Now you’re the most dashing Gent in the room.”
 Enjoy yourself!
 Now where’s Daisy?
 And off Darby went to find his date.